TheCandidStartup/TheCandidStartup.github.io/_drafts/asynchronous-unit-tests-vitest.md

 # Vitest Fake Timers

-Vitest provides [fake timers](https://vitest.dev/api/vi.html#vi-usefaketimers) which mocks calls to the runtime's timers.
+Vitest provides [fake timers](https://vitest.dev/api/vi.html#vi-usefaketimers) which mock calls to the runtime's timers.
 This gives you some control over the scheduler.

 In theory, you can use `vi.runAllTicks()` to run all pending microtasks.
-In practice it does nothing because Vitest doesn't fake the Node `nextTick` function by default.
+In practice it does nothing because Vitest doesn't fake the NodeJS `nextTick` function by default.
 Apparently, too many things [break](https://vitest.dev/config/faketimers.html#faketimers-tofake) if you do that.

 You can still force microtasks to run the natural way by returning control to the event loop.
 Vitest has many utilities for manipulating time and invoking faked timers.
 The async variants of these methods execute via the event loop so will run pending microtasks as well.
 The least intrusive is `vi.advanceTimersByTimeAsync(0)`.
 This leaves current time unchanged so won't execute any timer callbacks but will run pending microtasks.